Near shadings procedure

 Near shading calculations require the reconstitution of the exact geometry of the PV field and its environment, in the 3D-space.

-You have to first build the global scene of the PV system by assembling parametrized elements (PV fields, shading obstacles, buildings, trees) that can be adapted from template shapes.
+First, build the global scene of the PV system by assembling parametrized elements (PV fields, shading obstacles, buildings, trees) that can be adapted from template shapes.

 The shading factor is applied to the beam component.
 The program also has to calculate the shading factor for the diffuse component (as well as the albedo), that is independent of the sun position and therefore constant over the year.